fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-00.md

 - ✅ You have a bash shell or PowerShell at your disposal (you can also use Azure Cloud Shell)
 - ✅ Running az --version shows the version of your Azure CLI
 - ✅ Visual Studio or Visual Studio Code is installed.
+- ✅ Ensure that .NET 8.0 SDK or later version is installed by running `dotnet --version` in your terminal.
+- ✅ Ensure that you have access to GitHub Copilot.
 - ✅ Ensure that you clone the GitHub repository onto your workstation.